Eat the rich: Modern usage

+The phrase has been linked to episodes of actual political cannibalism that took place during China's Cultural Revolution.
+Mao Zedong's Selected Works includes the phrase "eat up powerful families", as a figure of speech referring to peasants attacking or seizing landlords' property.
+Historian Donald S. Sutton has pointed out that the phrase became literal during the events in Wuxuan in 1968, where wealthy people and landlords were killed and eaten.

 In the 21st century, the phrase is used in response to the increasing wealth inequality and food insecurity.
 In the United States, the phrase was used by the crowd at a rally for progressive Democratic candidate Elizabeth Warren in 2019 in approval of Warren's positions on wealth redistribution, including her position on the wealth tax.

 In South Africa, the phrase "eat the rich" was used by the Land Party as its campaign slogan for the 2021 local government elections.

 The phrase has trended on major social networks online.
 It became prominent on TikTok around 2019, with users posting videos critical of the rich.
-Many of these videos also targeted more mundane first world behavior, directing the phrase toward people who study abroad, pay for a Spotify subscription, or have a second refrigerator.
+Many of these videos also targeted more mundane "first-world" behavior, directing the phrase toward people who study abroad, pay for a Spotify subscription, or have a second refrigerator.
 In many cases, these videos were produced to demonstrate hypocrisy of those who use the phrase while enjoying the comforts of a first world society.
 Usage of the phrase was noted to have increased following the COVID-19 lockdowns in 2020.

 In 2022, Amazon union leader Christian Smalls wore a jacket which said 'Eat the Rich' to the White House when he met President Joe Biden.

 In 2023, American United Auto Workers president Shawn Fain adopted the phrase for GM, Ford, and Stellantis employees' fight for increased wages and benefits in Detroit.